-- ALWAYS stop engine, disconnect spark plug, and make sure all moving parts have come to a complete stop before assembling unit, removing obstructions, clearing debris, or servicing unit. - Do not connect spark plug lead to spark plug until unit is ready for use. - DO NOT start or operate unit unless all guards and protective covers are properly assembled to unit. - NEVER reach into any opening while the engine is running.
-Moving parts may not be visible through openings.

-- Position wiring safely to prevent snagging, separation of connectors, or breakage during operation.
+- ♦ Always stop unit, disconnect spark plug or remove battery and make sure all moving parts have come to a complete stop before assembling unit, removing obstructions, clearing debris, or servicing unit. - ◆ Do not connect spark plug lead to spark plug until unit is ready for use. - ◆ Do not start or operate unit unless all guards and protective covers are properly assembled to unit. - ◆ Never reach into any opening while the unit is running.
+Moving parts may not be visible through openings. - ◆ Position wiring safely to prevent snagging, separation of connectors, or breakage during operation.
 Gather excess wire, and secure with wiring clamp if provided on equipment, or tuck behind the air filter area.
 Do not place wiring directly against hot engine components. - Check wiring and connectors for nicks, cuts, exposed wire, or other damage, and repair or replace as needed.
 Exposed wire or connectors can cause shocks, sparks, and risk of fire or explosion, resulting in serious injury. - Check wire terminals for secure connections.